Amirershadi75/python_intro/docs/intro04/math_functions.rst

 Regressions
 -----------

-Regression analysis is a way to determine a realtion between different parameters or variables.
+Regression analysis is a way to determine a relation between different parameters or variables.
 Such a relation might be linear (first order) or polynominal (higher order).
 To determine how good the fit of the regression is to the actual data, we can calcualte the :math:`R^2` value.
 The higher the :math:`R^2` value, the better the fit to the data.
 Let's look at the figure below.
 Here the green dots are our exemplary datapoint.
 Panel 1 shows a linear fit, Panel 2 a second order, Panel 3 a third